Sales and Use Tax Exemptions

 California

-Partial Exemption for Film & TV Production: 5.25%
+Partial Exemption for Film & TV Production: 5.25%Link to form: PDF

 Form number: Section 6378 Exemption Certificate